dkorolev/overlog/README.md

 ## Bells and Whistles

-* With PubSub and a command-line tool.
+* With HTTP status endpoint, PubSub and a command-line tool.
 * Process-level locked.
 * Unit-tested through.